-The last time we saw them we were coming off the summit and they seemed to be in good spirits.
+As we were coming down we met the other team, just beyond the bergshrund—at the start of the vast summit dome.
+Much to our surprise, they seemed to be in good spirits.
 I had been a little concerned by how late they were up there, but two of the people in the team were strong, experienced mountaineers so I figured everything was good. ...

 About 22:00 we were all suited up again with some emergency gear and left camp.
 A couple other guys who had climbed Rainier that day say stayed back to keep an eye on us (they were more tired and we didn't want to endanger too many people).
 We got up to about 100 meters short of where these guys were and one of the guys on our team completely ran out of energy.
 I was really frustrated and wished I could continue on my own, but obviously that's not how it works.
 We ended up having to short-rope him down back to camp.

 On our way down, at 1:00, we ran into a party climbing the mountain.
 We told them about the accident and where the group was.
 They continued up and found the party at around 4:00.
 2 They sent out a 911 call, but were unable to reach the group because they were on the other side of the crevasse.
 This time, 911 notified search & rescue.